This page covers how to use tags with tenants. For general information about tag sets, types, and scopes, see Tag sets.

 Now it’s time to deploy using tenant tags as a way to select multiple tenants easily.
 In this example, we will deploy version 1.0.1 to all of the tenants tagged with Tester who are connected to the Test environment.
 You can use multiple tags and complex tag queries to achieve other interesting scenarios.

-You can also use the project overview to deploy to groups of tenants by grouping the dashboard, selecting a release, and clicking the DEPLOY ALL… button.
+You can also use the project overview to deploy to groups of tenants by grouping the dashboard, selecting a release, and clicking the Deploy all… button.

 Learn more